annemarie35/js-training/typescript-training-from-free-code-camp/index.md

 Utility types
 - Like a function, they take other types in as parameter and return a new type, with some changes made to it
-- Built-in to Ts, perform commonly-needed modifications to existing types
+- Built-in to Ts, perform commonly needed modifications to existing types
 - Use "Generics" syntax using angle brackets(<>)

 #### Partial